elatoskinas/blog/_posts/2019-06-10-gsoc-2019-workflow-preview.markdown

 <a href="{{ site.baseurl }}/assets/images/posts/gsoc2019/preview/workflow/DataStylingColorLabel.gif"><img src="{{ site.baseurl }}/assets/images/posts/gsoc2019/preview/workflow/DataStylingColorLabel.gif" alt="Designer Data component property responsiveness animation"></a>

 ### Android Chart Properties
-Remember that the Charts are different in Android than in the browser.
+Since the Charts are different in Android than in the browser, they require a different implementation.
 In Android, if we apply some data properties to our Line Chart, currently it will look as follows:

 <figure class="half">
   <a href="{{ site.baseurl }}/assets/images/posts/gsoc2019/preview/workflow/MultipleDataSeriesBasicStyling.png"><img src="{{ site.baseurl }}/assets/images/posts/gsoc2019/preview/workflow/MultipleDataSeriesBasicStyling.png" alt="Android multiple Data Series properties example image"></a>
 </figure>

+In the future, the Designer Chart components and the Android Chart components will be made to look more alike.
+But for now, the similarity is quite close.

 ### Data Adding
 Support has also been added to allow the User to quickly enter some data in a form field to add to the Chart.
 For now, this is quite basic, and only y-values can be specified,